DamianK-zz/damian-./README.md

 Damian's github test repo
 This repo is my own test repository, used for testing programs and scripts

-This repo is for my own use :)
+This repo is for my own use, so no much explanations needed :)

 # Note